endurox-dev/endurox/README.md

         directly from cache (mainly from direct memory read).
 * Dynamic re-configuration
 * Custom server polling extensions
-* XATMI sub-system is able to work with out main application server daemon (ndrxd)
+* XATMI sub-system is able to work without main application server daemon (ndrxd)
 * Main application server daemon (ndrxd) can be restarted (if crashed).
         When started back it enters in learning mode for some period of time, in which in gathers information about system, what services are running,